Motor City Machine Guns: New Japan Pro-Wrestling (2009, 2010, 2016, 2022–2024)

-Return to Impact Wrestling (2020–2021, 2022–present)
+Return to Impact Wrestling / TNA Wrestling (2020–2021, 2022–2024)

 On July 18, 2020, at Slammiversary, Motor City Machine Guns returned to Impact Wrestling and defeated The Rascalz (Zachary Wentz and Dezmond Xavier) after answering their open challenge.
 On the following episode of Impact Wrestling, they defeated The North to capture the Impact World Tag Team Championship for the first time in over ten years and second time overall, ending The North's record-setting 383 day reign.

 After retaining the titles against The North in a rematch and against The Rascalz, they would lose the titles back to the North at Bound for Glory in a Fatal Four way tag team match after Shelley was attacked before the match and Sabin was left alone to defend the championships.
 With Shelley out of commission for the next two months, James Storm would fill in as Sabin's partner, defeating XXXL (Acey Romero and Larry D) at Turning Point on November 14.

 After Shelley returned to action on the December 1 episode of Impact!, resuming the team with another victory over XXXL, The Guns were scheduled to team up with Rich Swann to face Kenny Omega and The Good Brothers at Hard To Kill on January 16, 2021, but Shelley legitimately had to back out due to "unavoidable circumstances", later revealed in that his outside career as a physical therapist required him to step away from wrestling for the time being until he was able to get the COVID-19 vaccine.
-Moose would replace Shelley in the match at Hard to Kill, and Storm would be brought back to occasionally team with Sabin through the early months of 2021 as The Guns quietly disbanded for the third time.Later, in September 2021, Shelley announced that he left Impact, but was open to returning at a later time.
+Moose would replace Shelley in the match at Hard to Kill, and Storm would be brought back to occasionally team with Sabin through the early months of 2021 as The Guns quietly disbanded for the third time.
+Later, in September 2021, Shelley announced that he left Impact, but was open to returning at a later time.

-On the March 10, 2022 episode of Impact!, The Motor City Machine Guns reunited as Sabin came out to back Shelley in his feud with their former protégé Jay White, leading to a match scheduled against White and Chris Bey on the March 17 episode.

-On December 9, 2022 The Guns captured the Impact World Tag Team Championships from Heath and Rhino in Pembroke Pines, Fl.
+On the March 10, 2022, episode of Impact!, the Motor City Machine Guns reunited as Sabin came out to back Shelley in his feud with their former protégé Jay White, leading to a match scheduled against White and Chris Bey on the March 17 episode.
+On December 9, 2022, The Guns captured the Impact World Tag Team Championships from Heath and Rhino in Pembroke Pines, Fl.

+On the March 2, 2023 episode of Impact, The Motor City Machine Guns lost their titles to Bullet Club members Ace Austin and Chris Bey, ending their reign at 78 days.

+On the March 23, 2024 tapings for TNA Impact!, the Motor City Machine Guns, wrestled their final match for TNA in a losing effort against The System (Eddie Edwards and Brian Myers), as both Shelley and Sabin's contracts expired on April 1, 2024.